lightbend-labs/dbuild/docs/src/sphinx/introduction.rst

 |

 .. note::
-   dbuild is currently under active development, and should still be considered experimental.
-   New features and improvements are constantly being introduced: the syntax and other details of the tool may change over time.
+   dbuild is under active development, and new features and improvements are introduced over time: the syntax and other details of the tool may change in the future.

 |